 - For those that had seen the previous version of this blog (that was called “Humans and Behaviours”), Ahimsa triggered the change to “Next Level”.

 Work / Career growth is self explanatory.
 As stated in the introduction of this blog : ”My core belief is that everything is interlinked.
 Each and every aspects of our lives are linked and so are we as individuals.”
 Which means that the Alessandra in the private sphera is the same person that the Alessandra in her working environment.
 The behaviours, feelings, triggers and habits are the same and as a consequence growth opportunities spotted in the private area can definitively be applied to the the working environment.

 Improved Health is about activities and food.
 Ahimsa with regards to food comes to our eating habits and especially on how to make these happen in true and full respect of who we are, of our body and the food we eat.
-I have chosen the path of a whole food plant based diet (will detail this in an blog post later on) for this reason.
-Physical activities are also something that activates our health and as a result can help us to be more centered and connected.
+Physical activity for example is something that activates our health and as a result can help us to be more centered and connected.
 Diving into a sport or a physical activity is also a good introspection exercise to help us identify our strengths and weaknesses and how to make a change stick to our life.

 Better world is dealing with the actions I put out there and which direction I choose to give to those actions.
 Ahimsa can be caring about the animals, the environment, about politics or how to grow children.
 I love this sentence from Ghandi : “Be the change you want to see in the world“.
 This is exactly it.
 If I want to see more respect, more compassion and less injuries in the world I’d better start to act accordingly myself.

 As I said above everything is interconnected.
 When I apply something in an area of my life it will cascade to other areas if I do it from the core center of who I am and what my values are.
 Which means that Ahimsa is not about saying yes to everything, it is instead be aware of our boundaries and being able to say no.